deengames-prototypes/Hatchling/README.md

 # Quick-Start Guide

 For a reference working game, please take a look at [Planetoid](https://github.com/deengames/Hatchling).
-If you want to contribute, please read the [[Contributer's Guide]].
+If you want to contribute, please read the [Contributer's Guide wiki page](https://github.com/deengames/Hatchling/wiki/Contributer's-Guide).

 ## Entry Point and Starting Map